 Through our Public Interpretation program of Walks, Hikes, and Demos SCVN helps visitors learn about and experience the wonders of Sabino Canyon, the Santa Catalina Mountains, and the Sonoran Desert.
 Check our calendar for currently scheduled events here:

-Walks, Hikes, and Demos Calendar List of Summer 2021 Hikes
+Walks, Hikes, and Demos Calendar List of 2021 Friday Fall Hikes

 We provide Lizard walks complete with binoculars and Lizard Guide, Summer Storytime for the under 8 crowd, Wildflower hikes on Mt.
 Lemmon, on-site demonstrations, and discussions of local flora and fauna.
 We also offer field activities, like panning for garnets in Sabino Creek, which are fun for children and adults alike.